Committees

 Library Committee (Education)

-The Library Committee now a part of the Education Committee.
-During the coming year the Library would like to add titles to supplement the Sunday Church School materials, provide additional titles for the CDC library program and for other young children of the congregation, materials for adults, especially those mentioned in sermons and adult programming.
+The Library Committee is a part of the Education Committee.
+During the coming year the Library would like to add titles to supplement the Sunday Church School materials, provide additional titles for other young children of the congregation, materials for adults, especially those mentioned in sermons and adult programming.
 In addition new display materials and periodical storage would add to the accessibility of library materials for users.
 Catching up on the processing of donated materials so that they are ready to circulate is also a goal.
 The Library Committee is charged with maintaining and promoting the library collection and space.
 Help with checking in and shelving materials, writing reviews for The Marker, repairing books and preparing new books for use is always appreciated.
 Help with the Book Fair in terms of setting up the display, handling sales, and repacking are also helpful

 Lutheran Fine Art

 The Lutheran Fine Art Center is dedicated to the enhancement of the worship service and worship space through the arts.
 In this capacity we maintain two libraries: a collection of two and three-dimensional art and a collection of music folios.
 Materials in our libraries are available without charge to all Christian denominations within a 50 to 100 mile radius.
-In addition to the libraries, we offer sponsor performances and workshops in art, music, and drama.
+In addition to the libraries, we sponsor performances and workshops in art, music, and drama.
 When appropriate we offer scholarships for the study in the arts.
 We are funded by three anonymous donors.

 Personnel